 For example, the average daily rate for developers in the US is $920 (~$115 per hour).
 In contrast, Eastern Europe offers an hourly rate of $44, Latin America – $35, and Asia – $20.

-Here are some key findings on average offshore software development rates by region based on 2025 benchmarks:
+Here are the average offshore software development rates by region, based on 2026 benchmarks:

 Eastern Europe